Herald of the Harvest

 Matthew A Preterist Commentary Intro: This Commentary uses Matthew as a Template to comment on similar End Time Predictions in the other Gospels.

 The Gospel of Matthew is a fairly thorough account of the life and teaching of Jesus of Nazareth.
 Mark, Luke and John contribute very little end time information that is not already found in Matthew’s account.
 In this commentary, Matthew’s gospel is used as a backbone and template in which to comment on the eschatology found in all four gospels.
-Many of the significant verses in the other three gospels have been added to relevant chapters in Matthew so that through studying the Book of Matthew alone, the reader will be given virtually comprehensive exposure to Jesus’ end time message as it is recorded in the Gospels as a whole.
+Many of the significant verses in the other three gospels have been added to relevant chapters in Matthew so that through studying the Book of Matthew alone, the reader will be given virtually exhaustive exposure to Jesus’ end time message as it is recorded in the Gospels as a whole.
 The first end time prediction of significance in the New Testament is spoken by the herald of the Christ, John the Baptist:

 12His winnowing fork is in his hand, and he will clear his threshing floor, gathering his wheat into the barn and burning up the chaff with unquenchable fire.